python-ellar/ellar/docs/overview/controllers.md

     return 'This action adds a new dog'
 ```

-`CreateDogSerializer`, a pydantic type, so fields(`name`, `age`, `breed`) validations according to defined types and
-specifications is supported out of the box.
+`CreateDogSerializer` is a pydantic type.
+These means `name`, `age` and `breed` fields are type validated out of the box.

-It's important to note the way we used `CreateDogSerializer` as a type annotation to `payload` parameter in `create` method.
+It's important to note the way we used `CreateDogSerializer` as a type annotation of the `payload` parameter in the `create` route handler method.
-During request Ellar computes the route handler signatures and validates them to the annotated types before executing the handler.
+Ellar will compute values for all the route handler parameters and validates them based on the annotated types before executing the handler.

+!!! info
+    if a parameter is not annotated, it will be assumed as a `string` type

 ![CreateDogSchema](../img/create-dog-schema.png)